gsoft-inc/dynamite/README.md

     * If you deactivate and re-activate the above feature multiple times, nothing bad will happen
     * If you add more fields to the definition, re-deploy and re-activate the feature, your new fields will be provisioned
     * If you update the definition of fields, re-deploy and re-activate the feature, (as long as you keep the same field ID and Internal Name) your changes will be pushed to the already-deployed site column
-        * You should still be careful when defining site columns: updating a field definition can have unintended effect and should be tested carefully before rollout.
-Sometimes, when already in production, the best idea if to create a brand new column, migrate existing data to it and hide the previous field.
+        * You should still be careful when defining site columns: updating a field definition can have unintended effects and should be tested carefully before rollout.
+Sometimes, when already in production, the best idea is to create a brand new column, migrate existing data to it and hide the previous field.
 * How to link up taxonomy fields to their term set automatically (thanks to the `.TaxonomyConext` property), making your life less complicated.
 * How to use the `IResourceLocator` to initialize your site columns in a fully localized fashion using the resource keys you defined in your `*FieldInfo` constants.
     * For example, the string `"Field_MyTaxonomyField_Title"` is a key to a localized resource found in file `Company.Project.AppModule.en-US.resx` (maybe deployed as a Global Assembly Resource or to `$SharePointRoot\Resources`, both are looked up).